Selection 18 min read

 Commercial packet

-• Data rights, retention rules, and exit/export conditions
+• Data rights, retention rules, model-training restrictions, de-identification terms, audit support, breach obligations, and exit/export conditions.

 Red Flags During Vendor Demos